laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Vision, the capacity of making sense of the luminous environment, is traditionally thought as a sequence of processing steps from the input retinal image to some higher-level representation.
-It is often thought that this "pipeline" is implemented by a strictly feedforward process in the visual pathways, from the retina to the thalamus and then to the cortex.
-Indeed, vision allows for instance for the simple detection of the printed character you are currently looking at and allowing the reading of this sentence.
+It is often thought that this "pipeline", that is, this sequence of processing steps, is implemented by a strictly feedforward process in the visual pathways, from the retina to the thalamus and then to the cortex.
+For instance, vision allows for the simple detection of the printed character you are currently looking at, and thus for the reading of this sentence.
 This involves rapid and unconscious low-level processes.
-However, such processes are largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
-More generally, vision will correctly complete the image of a word with a missing letter (such as "EY-") or with ambiguous or incorrect detections such as in "UN1V3RS4L", showing that such processes may involve predictive processes.
-This illustrates vision is also the hallmark of higher capacities and can learn a generative model of sensory data: However simple or complex, a retinal image will always be interpreted as a visual scene with respect to some cognitive context.
+Importantly, such processes are largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
+More generally, vision will correctly complete the image of a word with missing letters (such as in "PR-DI-T-ON") or with ambiguous or incorrect detections such as in "UN1V3RS4L".
+This illustrates that vision is also characterized by higher level processes which involve learning a generative model of sensory data.
 Furthermore, vision also allows for prospective predictions such as those revealed during mental imagery - and is a basic ground-stone for one's creativity, or *imagination*.
-As a consequence, vision is a highly complex process and it is still not known how that is possible.
+As a consequence, vision is a highly complex process and it is still not completely understood how that is possible.
 In particular, models of vision as implemented in computers can learn complex categorization tasks on precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
 As a matter of